Isle of Man Research Ethics Committee

 The Isle of Man Research Ethics Committee (IOMREC) provides independent advice to the Department of Health and Social Care, participants, researchers, sponsors, employers, care organisations and professionals on the extent to which proposals for research studies comply with recognised ethical standards.

-The purpose of the Committee is to review any proposed health and social care research involving human participants, tissue or data to protect the dignity, rights, safety and wellbeing of all actual or potential research participants.
+The purpose of the Committee is to review any proposed health and social care research involving human participants, tissue or data in order to protect the dignity, rights, safety and wellbeing of all actual or potential research participants.

 Local Research Ethics Committee